sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 }
 ```

-One more thing, since you are dealing with jwt now, you must change the
+One more thing, since you are dealing with `JWT` now, you must change the
-authentication object injected in the controller:
+authentication object injected in the controllers using `UserDetails`.

+In fact, using sessionless authentication means you don't need `UserDetails` and
+`UserDetailsService` anymore:

 ```java
 //...